Focus on Indigenizing the Curriculum

-Check out the latest newsletter from the UFV Teaching and Learning Centre, Teaching Matters for suggestions on indigenizing curriculum.
+Check out the October 2014 issue of Teaching Matters newsletter from the UFV Teaching and Learning Centre for suggestions on indigenizing curriculum.

 See Indigenizing the Curriculum: The Importance of Story and Indigenizing Teaching Education: An Action Research Project.
-Read Shirley Hardman's article, Afraid to Indegenize? to address fears around indigenzing your curriculum.
+Read Shirley Hardman's article, Afraid to Indigenize? to address fears around indigenizing your curriculum.

 Indigenizing the Academy Gathering at UFV: August, 2012 S’iwes Toti:lt Q’ep — Teaching and Learning Together

 Our website contains videos of the keynotes, reports, findings, discussions, requests for feedback from scholars and community.
 Please take a look and feel free to contribute to our very rich resource.

 Strategic Planning Aboriginal Post-Secondary Education at UFV

 Download the working document in PDF format here.